ari-ahm/pytelv2ray/README.md

 1. **Optional internal proxy**: If enabled, starts a local SOCKS5 proxy using the best servers from your database.
 2. **Collect messages**: Fetch recent messages from all configured Telegram groups and extract proxy links.
-3. **Latency testing**: Run `xray-knife` latency tests on new links plus eligible retries; persist results in SQLite.
+3. **Latency testing**: Run `xray-knife` latency tests (optionally using `latency_url`) on new links plus eligible retries; persist results and HTTP codes in SQLite.
+4. **403-aware selection**: Servers with HTTP 403 are deprioritized.
-4. **Speed testing**: Optionally select top latency-passed candidates per location and run speed tests; persist results and pick the best per location.
+5. **Speed testing**: Optionally select top latency-passed candidates per location (non-403 preferred) and run speed tests; persist results and pick the best per location.
-5. **Link renaming**: Add location emojis and timestamps to the final links.
+6. **Link renaming**: Add location emojis and timestamps to the final links, and a 🚫 suffix for 403 servers.
-6. **GitHub upload**: If enabled, upload the subscription file to the configured GitHub repo.
+7. **GitHub upload**: If enabled, upload the subscription file to the configured GitHub repo.

 ### Internal Proxy Feature